Skip to main content

 In the case of a large variant that affects many genes and regions, you can filter the list using the filters at the top of the page:

-• Type - show only genes or only regions
+• Type - filter coding genes, non-coding genes and/or regions

 • Impact - filter by the variant impact on the gene

-• Sensitivity - show only genes that have Clingen HI or TS scores
+• Sensitivity - filter genes that have Clingen HI or TS scores

 • Inheritance - filter by the associated inheritance model

-• Condition source - show only genes that have associated conditions based on a specific source, such as OMIM or HPO.
+• Condition source - filter genes that have associated conditions based on a specific source, such as OMIM or HPO.

 • Genes - filter specific genes

-The list can be sorted using the “Sort by” parameters on the top left corner of the page.
+The list can be sorted using the “Sort by” parameters on the top left corner of the page, by Gene name, Haploinsufficiency score or Triplosensitivity score.

 Adding phenotypes